dotswg/dots-architecture/draft-ietf-dots-architecture.md

 {: #fig-multi-homed-client title="Multi-Homed DOTS Client"}

-### Gatewayed signaling
+### Gatewayed Signaling

-As discussed above in {{dots-gateway}}, a DOTS gateway is a logical function chaining signaling sessions through concatenation of a DOTS server and DOTS client.
+As discussed in {{dots-gateway}}, a DOTS gateway is a logical function chaining signaling sessions through concatenation of a DOTS server and DOTS client.

 An example scenario, as shown in {{fig-client-gateway-agg}} and
-{{fig-client-gateway-noagg}} below, is for an enterprise to have deployed multiple DOTS capable devices which are able to signal intra-domain using TCP [RFC0793] on un-congested links to a DOTS gateway which may then transform these to a UDP [RFC0768] transport inter-domain where connection oriented transports may degrade; this applies to the signal channel only, as the data channel requires a connection-oriented transport.
+{{fig-client-gateway-noagg}}, is for an enterprise to have deployed multiple DOTS capable devices which are able to signal intra-domain using TCP [RFC0793] on un-congested links to a DOTS gateway which may then transform these to a UDP [RFC0768] transport inter-domain where connection oriented transports may degrade; this applies to the signal channel only, as the data channel requires a connection-oriented transport.
 The relationship between the gateway and its upstream agents is opaque to the initial clients.

 ~~~~~
       +---+